Drummersbrother/ckb-water-vapor/README.md

 ### `code_config.json`
 This file stores info that the `keyboard.Keyboard` class needs.
-It currently only stores a list of supported keyboards, if your's isn't on the list, the `keyboard.Keyboard` class won't accept your keyboard.
+It currently only stores a list of supported keyboards, if yours isn't on the list, the `keyboard.Keyboard` class won't accept your keyboard.
 You can add your own keyboard to it, but I make `fib(0)` guarantees that it will work as expected.